Papahānaumokuākea National Marine Sanctuary

 The images and video below can be downloaded in high resolution and may be freely used for press purposes.

-NOAA is proposing a sanctuary area approximately 582,250 square miles.
-The agency’s preferred boundary is coextensive with the marine portions of the monument.
-The boundary includes the marine environment surrounding the Northwestern Hawaiian Islands from the shoreline of the islands and atolls seaward to 200 nautical miles, including all state waters and waters of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, Midway Atoll and Hawaiian Islands National Wildlife Refuges, and state of Hawaiʻi Northwestern Hawaiian Islands Marine Refuge.
+NOAA's chosen boundary for the sanctuary is coextensive with the marine portions of the Monument.
+The boundary includes the marine environment surrounding the Northwestern Hawaiian Islands from the shoreline of the islands and atolls seaward to 200 nautical miles, including all State waters and waters of the Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve, Midway Atoll and Hawaiian Islands national wildlife refuges, and State of Hawaiʻi Northwestern Hawaiian Islands Marine Refuge.

 Map: NOAA